 We are organizing local, producer-controlled partnerships to manage marketing for organic commodities and branded foods.
-In return for a negotiated percentage of the net profits, marketing partnerships (LLC’s) will be funded by local investors.
+In return for a negotiated percentage of the net profits, marketing partnerships will be funded by local investors.
 Given previous capital and operating investments by experienced farmers and ranchers, investors will serve on partnership boards as minority shareholders.
-These local companies will be founded on Slow Money investment principles.

 Specialty commodities include non-GMO alfalfa and grain as well as antibiotic and hormone-free meat and antibiotic-free poultry.
-These commodities will be wholesaled through established packers and food companies.
-Our current marketing strategy is to organize truckload lots in tight geographic areas, starting around Omaha and Kansas City.
+In order to build secure local supply lines for future retail sales, our commodities will first be wholesaled through established packers and food companies.
+We intend to organize truckload lots in tight geographic areas, starting around Omaha and Kansas City.

-Once our commodity program has been established, we will invite investors to back farmer-controlled specialty and organic food brands.
+Once our local supply lines are place, we will invite local investors to back farmer-controlled specialty and organic food brands.
 These brands will be developed exclusively for local and regional grocery and food service markets, and for direct sale to consumers.

 Accounting and Audit Trail Software